akeszei/em_toolkit/Workstation_setup.md

 Internal drives can be mounted permanently easily using the `disks` program.

 Common external drives that will be added/removed over time can be given fixed mount points so they automount on plugin/restart (avoiding need for `sudo` access) by adding their entry to the `fstab` file:
+0. Prepare a mount point and make it accessible to all users.
 1. Plug in disk and find its UUID via.
 You may need to format it and mount it to get the UUID:
 ```
 $ sudo blkid